TheRoboRobin/Elysia-Reynolds-Portfolio/README.md

 # Elysia Reynolds Portfolio

 This is a personal project.
 My partner needed a portfolio website.
-This is a good challenge for myself to do something unguided.
+This is a good challenge for myself to do something unguided and creatively driven.

 ## Table of contents